grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 }
 ```

+In this configuration:
+- `client`: The client configuration for the exporter.
+In this case, we are sending the logs to the Loki OTLP endpoint.

 For more information on the `otelcol.exporter.otlphttp` configuration, see the [OpenTelemetry Exporter OTLP HTTP documentation](https://grafana.com/docs/alloy/latest/reference/components/otelcol.exporter.otlphttp/).

 ### Reload the Alloy configuration